bluebird75/luaunit/doc/index.rst

     When committing those changes into git, please use if possible an intelligent git committing tool to commit only the interesting changes.
-    With SourceTree for example, in case of XML changes, I can select only the lines relevant to the change and avoid committing all the updates to test duration and test datestamp.
+    With SourceTree or SublimeMerge for example, in case of XML changes, I can select only the lines relevant to the change and avoid committing all the updates to test duration and test datestamp.